KKKircheff/Barista-Cat/README.md

 # Barista Cat - Gemini Live API Voice Chat Demo

 Educational project demonstrating real-time voice conversations using Google's Gemini Live API with ephemeral tokens.

 ## What This Is

 A Next.js voice chat application featuring Whiskerjack, a post-apocalyptic barista cat powered by Gemini 2.5 Flash.
 Users have natural voice conversations to order drinks from a themed menu.

+## Deployed on vercel

 ## Key Features